check for updates

 - 1-3 will include an array of both all camp activities and choice activities Plus a closing circle with appreciations and a story or talent sharing

 - Each Family can navigate the Zoom Camp Day in a fashion that works for their camper. . . joining and taking breaks as needed.
 We ask that you communicate with staff about your plans so we know what to expect.

 - SOME CAMPS will have a modified Zoom Camp Schedule.
-For example Ukulele Camps may have less total time on Zoom, but could include an individual lesson for each camper, along with playing together, and some ukulele choice classes such as song writing, music theory, viewing videos of amazing ukulele artists.
+For example Ukulele Camps will have less total time on Zoom, but will include an individual lesson for each camper, some suggestions of links are resources for learning independently, playing together, and ukulele choice classes such as song writing, music theory, viewing videos of amazing ukulele artists.